bleutzinn/grav-plugin-eprivacy/README.md

 ### Principles

-- "Safe mode" principle: In ambiguous situations features are implemented in such a way that the privacy of the visitor is respected to the fullest.
+- "Safe mode": In ambiguous situations features are implemented in such a way that the privacy of the visitor is respected to the fullest.

 ## Status